melissa-perez/BitFit2/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Change date EditText to DatePicker for better entry

 ## Video Walkthrough